-This food group is always a star at a Chinese hot pot party because there are so many varieties.
-In the picture below I shared some of the products I bought from 99 Ranch Market.
-There are tofu slices, beancurd sheets, fried tofu, beancurd sticks, etc. All of them are made from soy beans but they have very different textures.
+This food group is always a star at a Chinese hot pot party because there are so many varieties that offer different shapes and textures.
+All of them are made from soy beans but they have very different textures.
 The great thing is that they soak up flavor really well, so they taste so good when cooked in a hot pot.

 Tofu usually requires the longest cooking time.
 So it’s very common to add a few pieces at the beginning of cooking and fish them out after 10 minutes or longer, when you’re ready to eat them.
 The various tofu products require relatively little cooking time but they hold their shape well even when you cook them a bit too long.
 And they are edible even when cold, so they are ready to eat when tender and heated through.

 Another must-have on my hot pot table.
 Although regular white mushrooms work well, do venture out and try out some different types.

 - Enoki (golden needle mushrooms), separated into smaller threads

 - King oyster mushrooms, sliced

 - Wood ear mushrooms, soak to rehydrate first